 1. Open a browser and type the IP address or host name of the Axis device.
 If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network.
 2. Type the username and password.
 If you access the device for the first time, you must create an administrator account.
-See [Create an administrator account](#).
+See Create an administrator account, on page 7.

-For descriptions of all the controls and options in the device's web interface, see [Device's web interface](#).
+For descriptions of all the controls and options in the device's web interface, see The web interface, on page 18.